Description: A permanent repair technique for damaged, non-leaking PE pipe.

 Description: Practical testing to evaluate effect of Siloxanes on residential appliances’ performance.

 Benefits: This project aims to address the ongoing dialogue on the technical limits of siloxanes in Renewable Natural Gas (RNG).
 Assessment of siloxane impacts on sensitive natural gas end-use equipment will help to specify technically-sound limits.
-The largest impediment for translating results obtained from available literature is that majority of appliances are of different design that have not been studied previously.
-This testing will help us reduce these uncertainties by providing scientific data to back up siloxane limit recommendations…Read More Download PDF
+The largest impediment for translating results obtained from available literature is that a majority of in-use appliances are designed differently from those that have been previously studied.
+Additional testing will help us reduce the uncertainties by providing scientific data to support siloxane limit recommendations…Read More Download PDF

 Description: The purpose of this project is to design and build a device to measure in real time various gas pipe parameters.
 This data is wirelessly transmitted to a secure GasComm® RTU/Control Module (GCM).